Recently I’ve started to travel overseas for my wedding photography, and have been searching for a suitable carry on camera bag.

 Tipping the scales at 5.44kg (11.99lb), the weight of the case is already half or more of your carry on luggage limit, depending on the airline.

-Having said this though, when we compare the weight of the Pelican 1510SC with other popular rolling camera bags/cases from this best camera bags list, we can see that this kind of weight isn’t unusual for a rolling camera bag:
+Having said this though, when we compare the weight of the Pelican 1510SC with other popular rolling camera bags/cases, we can see that this kind of weight isn’t unusual for a rolling camera bag:

 Think Tank Airport Security 2.0: 5.4-6.4kg (12-14lb)